 Who creates records?

 Different departments create and use documents differently.
-When developing a comprehensive document management program, it’s critical to consider how each group creates, uses and stores its records so that the retention schedule accommodates the unique needs of each department.
+When developing a comprehensive document management program, it’s critical to consider how each group creates, uses, and stores its records so that the record management retention schedule accommodates the unique needs of each department.
 Consider creating an information governance board that includes representatives from throughout the organization.
 They can help identify the types of documents that are created, as well as how frequently they’re needed and how long they must be saved to develop the appropriate retention periods and storage procedures for each document group.

 What is the lifecycle of our documents or data?

 The lifecycle of a record will vary depending on its legal and operational value.
-Federal, state and local regulations will usually help determine how long a certain record type must be saved, however, internal policies may also affect the length of the retention period.
-Retention schedules should not be created based on individual records but for groups of records— an approach often referred to as “big bucket” retention scheduling.
-This classification system allows businesses to organize records with other related or like records—ones that have similar retention needs—so they can be filed, used and evaluated together.
+Federal, state, and local regulations will usually help determine how long a certain record type must be saved, however, internal policies may also affect the length of the retention period.
+Retention schedules should not be created based on individual records but on groups of records— an approach often referred to as “big bucket” retention scheduling.
+This classification system allows businesses to organize records with other related or like records—ones that have similar retention needs—so they can be filed, used, and evaluated together.

 With a digital document management solution, organizations can automate retention schedules and capture documents as they’re created, placing them in the correct retention group and monitoring the progress throughout their lifetimes.

-How can we ensure long-term preservation and access of records?
+How can we ensure long-term preservation and access to records?

-Business documents must be complete, secure and accessible.
+Business documents must be complete, secure, and accessible.
 A digital document management solution should provide organizations with fast, secure, centralized access to all of their information.
 The software you choose should be designed with compliance in mind and scalable to meet the growing needs of your business.
 For documents that must be kept in physical form, offsite storage centers provide a secure, climate-controlled setting to protect your information while freeing up valuable office space.
 When determining your record retention system, look for a provider that offers scan-on-demand services of documents stored offsite so you can retrieve the documents you need, anytime and anywhere.